Higher Quality Content

 Our health articles are no substitute for in-person or telemedicine visits with your personal physician.
 If you want to find out more about health issues to discuss with your own physician, A Bit More Healthy articles are a good starting point.
 The writers have decades of experience working with scientists, researching medical conditions, and writing useful content.
 Complex information is understandable to the masses.

 This free resource complements the posters we sell to hospitals, clinics, medical offices, and universities.
 Adding articles that are relevant to dozens of medical specialties is possible due to generous sponsors and donors like you.
 We also accept article submissions from guest authors.

 To further elevate the quality of blog content, many health articles are now going through medical and scientific review.
 On such articles, you may notice the reviewer’s name just below the title.
 You can click their name to bring up a list of all articles reviewed by that professional.

 For articles without a reviewer, you will see the estimated read time in its place.
 Hover over the read time on desktop computers to see the article word count.
-It is our hope that additional scientific reviewers will contribute to more accuracy.
-We want hundreds of thousands of readers like you to remain A Bit More Healthy and happy.
+These additional scientific reviewers will contribute to more accuracy.
+Hundreds of thousands of readers like you can remain A Bit More Healthy and happy.

 Article Reference Sections